polym8th/Harvest/README.md

 ## Acknowledgements

- - Overall support from Code Institute and the mentor programme.
+ - Thanks to mentor Moritz Wach for PP4 guidance.